 Loomio is a New Zealand-based worker co-op that produces a popular online decision-making platform.
 Venture capital was not an option, and the team members considered adopting non-profit status, but found it incompatible with their ambitions for scale.
 By early 2016, however, they had raised a round of $450,000 from investors who supported their mission and regarded their worker-owned structure as adequate assurance.
 The investors purchased non-voting, redeemable-preference shares, assuring a return based on the company’s revenue without compromising its cooperative model.
 While the investment remains a modest one by Silicon Valley standards, it beckons toward more sizable promise.

 A vibrant platform co-op sector will require a variety of financing mechanisms.
-Based in Barcelona, Sharing Accelerator is developing a model for supporting early startups in ways conducive to cooperative ownership.
-Purpose Fund is an emerging investment firm designed from the start to specialize in ‘self-owned’, ‘purpose driven’ companies that seek sustainable growth, not a rapid exit; as the companies grow, their success enables new companies to join a mutually supporting ecosystem.
+Purpose Ventures is an emerging investment firm designed from the start to specialize in ‘self-owned’, ‘purpose driven’ companies that seek sustainable growth, not a rapid exit; as the companies grow, their success enables new companies to join a mutually supporting ecosystem.
 FairCoop is attempting to create a global cooperative financial system with several concurrent mechanisms, including its own cryptocurrency, a mutual-credit network, a savings service and a variety of mission-driven funds.

 A further source for platform co-op investment is the existing offline cooperative sector.
 While some large, well-capitalized co-ops have begun investing in platforms, they often face a learning curve in doing so.
 Just as the tech sector has yet to learn what it takes to systematically develop co-ops, the cooperative sector must learn how to apply its financial resources and know-how online.
 One promising approach may be to forge collaborations between successful tech accelerators and cooperative financial institutions.